Skip to main content

 (i) traditional foster care, which is continuous 24-hour care and supportive services provided for the child in a home setting by a foster parent without a kinship relationship to the child.
 A resource family partner (RFP) develops a supported home to provide traditional foster care to meet the needs of a child in OKDHS custody through service coordination and delivery in conjunction with OKDHS;

-(ii) kinship foster care, which is continuous care for the child requiring out-of-home placement provided by a relative, stepparent, or other responsible adult who has a bond or tie with the child or a family relationship role with the child's parent or the child prior to the child's entry into foster care.
-In cases where the Indian Child Welfare Act (ICWA) applies, the definitions, per 25 U.S.C. § 1903 are used;
+(ii) kinship foster care, which is continuous care for the child requiring out-of-home placement provided by a relative, stepparent, or other responsible adult who has a bond or tie with the child or a family relationship role with the child's parent.
+In cases where the Indian Child Welfare Act (ICWA) applies, the definitions, per 25 U.S.C. § 1903 are used; and

 (iii) enhanced foster care (EFC), which is a traditional or kinship resource home where child-specific services are provided for a child already placed in the home.
 The family in an EFC home receives additional training to support the placement of children: